-The diagnosis of HNPP requires detailed history, electro diagnostic evidence and genetic confirmation.
-The characteristic electro diagnostic features in HNPP are bilateral slowing of sensory and motor nerve conduction at the carpal tunnel with at least one additional abnormal finding for motor conduction in one peroneal nerve [2].
+The diagnosis of HNPP requires detailed history, electrodiagnostic evidence and genetic confirmation.
+The characteristic electrodiagnostic features in HNPP are bilateral slowing of sensory and motor nerve conduction at the carpal tunnel with at least one additional abnormal finding for motor conduction in one peroneal nerve [2].
 It is necessary to evaluate sensory conduction in the sural nerve and motor conduction in at least two nerves across the usual entrapment sites, especially the ulnar nerve at the elbow [3].
 Prolonged distal motor latencies may be found in the median and peroneal nerves but not in ulnar or tibial nerves [4].
-Nerve Conduction Velocity (NCV) can be delayed at the site of compression.
-General motor NCVs are usually normal (>40 m/s); a few individuals show electrical evidence of a mild diffuse polyneuropathy.
+Nerve conduction velocity (NCV) can be delayed at the site of compression.
+General motor NCVs are usually normal (>40 m/s); a few individuals have electrical evidence of a mild diffuse polyneuropathy.

-HNPP is an inherited autosomal dominant demyelinating disease.
+HNPP is an inherited autosomal dominated demyelinating disease.

-Sriwastava S Austin Publishing Group

 It causes painless focal sensory and motor dysfunction.

-Compression, stretching or focal trauma to nerves are the underlying mechanisms responsible for the symptoms.
-The disease is associated with mutations in the peripheral myelin protein 22 gene.

-In our patient, the nerve conduction studies of the upper extremities showed bilateral sensorimotor median mononeuropathy at the wrists, bilateral ulnar mononeuropathy at the elbows and left radial mononeuropathy with conduction block.
-Lower extremity testing showed sensorimotor demyelinating polyneuropathy.
-The patient's genetic testing confirmed he was positive for HNPP.

-Recommendation was to avoid compressing his elbows and to avoid repetitive movement, flexion at the elbows.
-It was also recommended that he use braces for his wrist.
+The mechanism causing the symptoms are contributed to compression, stretching or focal trauma to nerves.
+The disease is associated with mutations in the PMP 22 gene.
+In our report, the patient was found to have bilateral sensorimotor median mononeuropathy at the wrists, bilateral ulnar mononeuropathy at the elbows and left radial mononeuropathy with conduction block.
+He also had sensorimotor demyelinating polyneuropathy in bilateral lower extremities.
+These findings along with his clinical presentation prompted a genetic test for HNPP which confirmed the diagnosis.
+The patient was recommended to avoid compressing his elbows, repetitive movement and flexion at the elbows.
+He was also advised to use braces at night for his wrists.